Nightskull100/Dress-Type-Detection-using-CNN/README.md

 - **Visualization**: The training and validation losses are plotted to observe the model's performance over time.
 Additionally, the model's predictions on sample images are visualized alongside the predicted class probabilities.

+- **Image Prediction**: Three options are provided to predict images:
+  1. **Random Image from Dataset**: Use a random image from the Fashion MNIST dataset to predict the class.
+  2. **Image from URL**: Preprocess and predict the class of an image from a given URL.
-- **Image Prediction**: Two utility functions are provided to preprocess images from either a URL or a local file, allowing for prediction using the trained model.
+  3. **Image from Local File**: Upload a local file to predict the class using the trained model.
 The predictions are then visualized along with the input image.

 ## Dependencies